-If you experience a dental emergency and are in pain, Drs.
-Jamison and Davis and staff at Polish Dental Center work very hard to get you in to be seen that day.
+If you experience a dental emergency and are in pain, our doctors and staff at Polish Dental Center work very hard to get you in to be seen that day.
 We can provide quick preliminary tests and an exam in order to determine the problem, and create a plan to get you out of pain.
 While dental emergencies are rare, they do happen.
 We treat all dental emergencies, providing same-day extracts, root canals, and crowns so you can get back to enjoying your life.

 Do you know what to do in a dental emergency?

 Bitten lip or tongue: Clean with hydrogen peroxide or saline solution and put pressure on the wound to stop the bleeding.
 You can also take ibuprofen or Tylenol before coming into the office to be evaluated.
 In severe cases, stitches may be necessary.

 Broken, chipped, or fractured tooth: Bring in the broken piece for reattachment.
 Most successful reattachments occur within one hour of the break, so it’s important to get to our office as soon as possible.
 If the reattachment is not successful, we can use cosmetic dentistry to fix the tooth with a crown or bonding.